IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/pliant.md

 ## Overview
 In this lab we will learn how we can use SevOne automation capabilities to automate actions in SevOne without the need of coding.

+In this lab we will configure RNA to change the polling frequency of an object in SevOne when an alert is triggered on that object.
+For example, this could be used when SevOne detects that a device stopped replying to ping (ICMP).
+As the normal polling frequency is 5 minutes, that would mean that when the device comes back up (starts replying to ICMP again), it might take up to 5 minutes (polling frequency) for SevOne to detect it.

+Therefore, configuring the following workflow, we would be able to change the polling frequency to 10 seconds (instead of 5 minutes), when we detect that the device went down, in order to detect when the device comes back up faster (up to 10 seconds, compared with the 5 minutes by default).

+This configuration can be used in multiple situations, not only on ICMP, for example:
+* When errors appear on an interface
+* When traffic is higher than 90% so we get a more clear view of the traffic spikes
+* When CPU is high, so we get a closer look when the CPU becomes less busy
+* When firewall rule hit counts goes abnormaly high, to understand if this is some kind of attack

 # High Frequency Polling